apache/arrow/docs/source/format/CDataInterface.rst

 Applications and libraries can therefore work with Arrow memory without necessarily using Arrow libraries or reinventing the wheel.
-Developers can choose between tight integration with the Arrow *software project* (benefitting from the growing array of facilities exposed by e.g. the C++ or Java implementations of Apache Arrow, but with the cost of a dependency) or minimal integration with the Arrow *format* only.
+Developers can choose between tight integration with the Arrow *software project* (benefiting from the growing array of facilities exposed by e.g. the C++ or Java implementations of Apache Arrow, but with the cost of a dependency) or minimal integration with the Arrow *format* only.